 The Definitive Slaughter Guide provides a good overview of what you can do with Slaughter, how it works, and has many examples.

-Failing that you may download the most recent release from the following link:
+If that doesn't suit you can downloaded the soure from the following link:

 If you prefer something more cutting-edge, or wish to contribute changes, you should take a look at the source code repository: